dineshhh-06/resume-screening-tool/README.md

-Here's a clean, professional, and well-formatted `README.md` for your **AI-Powered Resume Screening Tool**:

----

 # 🧠 AI-Powered Resume Screening Tool

 A **Streamlit web app** that intelligently screens multiple PDF resumes against a job description using advanced **Natural Language Processing (NLP)** techniques.
 This tool provides **match scores**, identifies **key strengths and missing skills**, and delivers **actionable feedback** for each candidate.